Charade (Bee Gees song)

 "Charade" is a ballad written by Barry Gibb and Robin Gibb released in 1974 by the Bee Gees.
 It was the third and final single released from the Mr. Natural album.
-This track was edited to 3:14 for its single version.
 Like the parent album, the single was not a hit and only managed to climb to #31 on Billboard's Adult Contemporary chart in late 1974.
 It did reach the Top 10 in Chile, peaking at #7.

 Background

 This song was recorded on 20 December 1973 in IBC Studios, London and made full use of Arif Mardin's talents as arranger, with Phil Bodner's clarinet solo at the song's instrumental break.
 Three days later, the Bee Gees and the backing band spent some time crossfading this track into "Throw a Penny" with a quiet sound effect and "Throw a Penny" into "Down the Road" with a newly recorded link track.

 The singer said that they made their love in the sand at summer nights and they held their love hand in hand at the dawn and they listened to the ocean where the music is playing, the words on the music is about their two hearts were saying that only two lovers can hear.
 They can follow the sun until the daylight is gone they can gaze at the sky until the night is over, the light of his life as she was welcome to his charade.
 This track has also a gripping chorus, ethereal harmonies and deserves to be around for years to come.

 The song starts with a Fender Rhodes electric piano played by Geoff Westley.
 On 0:46, Arif Mardin's orchestra and strings arrangement was heard.
 At 1:16, Robin Gibb takes the lead vocal his first line on this song was And this feeling.
 At 2:19, the instrumental break was started as Phil Bodner's clarinet was heard.